Move to France

 Travelers may bring their dogs and cats from the U.S. into France under the following conditions:

 - Dogs and cats have a rabies vaccination certificate signed by a legally practicing veterinarian in the U.S. This certificate must be presented at the port of entry in France and must accurately identify the pets.
+The vaccination must have taken place after the implantation of the microchip.

 - Someone must be in charge of the pet(s) for the duration of the trip and also at the airport (owner, representative of the airline, etc.).